hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 * `storage_container_url` - (Optional) The URL of the blob container within Azure Blob Storage.
 This URL must be readable and listable using anonymous access; that is, the Batch service does not present any credentials when downloading the blob.
 There are two ways to get such a URL for a blob in Azure storage: include a Shared Access Signature (SAS) granting read and list permissions on the blob, or set the ACL for the blob or its container to allow public access.

+* `identity_reference` - (Optional) The reference `identity_reference` which is used to use to access Azure Blob Storage specified by storageContainerUrl or httpUrl.
+The reference to a user assigned identity associated with the Batch pool which a compute node will use.

 ~> **Please Note:** Exactly one of `auto_storage_container_name`, `storage_container_url` and `auto_user` must be specified.

 ---

 A `container_registries` block supports the following:

+* `identity_reference` - (Optional) The reference to the `identity_reference` block which is used to access an Azure Container Registry instead of username and password.
+The reference to a user assigned identity associated with the Batch pool which a compute node will use.

 * `registry_server` - (Optional) The container registry URL.
 The default is "docker.io".
 Changing this forces a new resource to be created.